Conversations About Faith

 By Steven Brodsky

-Tickets are pay-what-you-will, consistent with Servant Stage Company’s mission to make exceptional theatre experiences accessible to everyone.
+All tickets are pay-what-you-will, consistent with Servant Stage Company’s mission to make exceptional theatrical experiences accessible to everyone.

 By Steven Brodsky

-From a news release that was issued today, May 15, 2025, by the National Endowment for the Arts (NEA) and the National Alliance for Musical Theatre (NAMT):
+From a just-issued news release issued by the National Endowment for the Arts and the National Alliance for Musical Theatre:

 Leela Kumar, an 11th grade student at Howell High School in Marlboro, New Jersey